Welcome

 I am a member of an autistic peer support coaching collective, alongside other professionals dedicated to supporting AuDHDers in ways that are explicitly neurodivergent-informed and empowering.

-I also regularly consult with transgender and gender-expansive professionals to ensure that my work remains affirming, ethical, and responsive, especially given the evolving socio-political climate impacting our communities in 2025 and beyond.
+I also regularly consult with transgender and gender-expansive peers and professionals to ensure that my work remains affirming, ethical, and responsive, especially given the evolving socio-political climate impacting our communities in 2026 and beyond.

 My goal is to offer support that is not only affirming, but also grounded, thoughtful, and attentive to safety and autonomy.

-This is peer support and coaching, not therapy or mental health treatment.
-It’s a good fit for people who are not looking to work on urgent mental health concerns, and who want support with understanding themselves, building skills, and moving toward goals in a practical, supportive way.
+This is peer support coaching, not therapy or mental health treatment.
+It’s a good fit for people who are not looking to work on urgent mental health concerns, and who want support with understanding themselves, their neurodivergent needs, cultivating skills and inner resourcing, and moving toward goals in a practical, compassionate way.

 I offer AuDHD peer support for people who are:

-As a peer, I bring lived experience along with training and tools.
+As a peer, I bring lived experience along with neurodivergent-informed training, neuroqueer praxis, and supportive tools.
 You are the expert on your own life.
 My role is to offer shared language, perspective, and strategies that many autistic, ADHD, and AuDHD people find useful.

 Sessions usually feel like a guided conversation.
 We might:

-• Talk about sensory needs and nervous system states
+Talk about sensory needs and nervous system states (fight, flight, freeze, fawn, collapse; meltdowns, shutdowns, burnout)

-• Experiment with tools that support daily life
+Experiment with various tools that support daily life and inner resourcing

 AuDHD Peer Support